On this page:

 Care needs to be exercised when quoting from sources so as to make the registration as objective as possible.

-Each Agency Registration consists of several attributes.
-Staff must choose the attributes and amount of information which are appropriate for the agency being described.
-Information does not need to be included in every attribute.
+Each Agency Registration consists of several descriptive elements.
+Staff must choose the elements and amount of information which are appropriate for the agency being described.
+Information does not need to be included in every element.
 However, some are mandatory to establish a registration.

-The attributes have been categorised according to the role they play in the registration and description process.
+The elements have been categorised according to the role they play in the registration and description process.
 Four broad categories of relative importance have been established.

 |Category 1||Must be present for all registrations|